videosquared/videosquared/README.md

 ### Hi there 👋

-I'm Yeyao, an fourth year Computer Science student a the Univeristy of Edinburgh.
+I'm Yeyao, BSc Computer Science graduate from the Univeristy of Edinburgh.

 <!-- If you want to learn more about what I am up to, you can visit @Videosquared-Productions to check out more repositories (give me a message and I'll add you for any private repo's) -->